confluentinc/cp-docker-images/docs/quickstart.rst

     New trigger

-Trigger name is what will be displayed on the history page if a triggerable event occurs.
-Events must be triggerable on a particular consumer group.
-Let's use ``qs-consumer`` which we started up earlier.
+Set the trigger name to be "Underconsumption", which is what will be displayed on the history page when our trigger fires.
+We need to assign ``qs-consumer``, which we created previously, to our trigger.

-Let's set the trigger criteria to be "Consumption difference" where the condition is "Greater than" 1000 messages.
-The buffer in seconds is the wall clock time of how long we wait to determine if an event is triggerable.
+Set the trigger metric to be "Consumption difference" where the condition is "Greater than" 1000 messages.
+The buffer time (in seconds) is the wall clock time we will wait before firing the trigger to make sure the trigger condition is not too transient.

 After saving the trigger, Control Center will now prompt us to associate an action that will fire when our newly created trigger occurs.
 For now, the only action is send an email.